chr1st1ank/floorplan-card/README.md

 A full example config is contained in [example-floorplan.yaml](example-floorplan.yaml).

+## Troubleshooting

+If something doesn't work, the issue may be within the SVG file.
+For example sometimes the element IDs are not set entirely correctly.
+For debugging open the browser's developer tools (`F12` in Chrome or Firefox) and watch out for warning messages in the javascript console when reloading the dashboard.

 ## Replacing ha-floorplan
 This custom card was written as a replacement for [ha-floorplan](https://github.com/pkozul/ha-floorplan).